What we teach

 Club and Other Social Partner Dances We Teach In Northern VA

-In addition to ballroom and Latin styles, we also teach popular social dances that are perfect for parties, weddings, and nightclubs.
-These dances are easy to learn, fun, and practical for real-life situations.
-Whether you want to feel confident on the dance floor or simply enjoy a night out, these styles are a great place to start.
+In addition to ballroom and Latin styles, we teach popular social dances for parties, weddings, and nightclubs.
+These dances are easy to learn, fun to practice, and useful in real-life situations.

-Argentine Tango.
+Argentine Tango

 The name “salsa” (Spanish for “sauce”) reflects its nature as a mixture of diverse influences, making it a globally popular, accessible, and energetic dance form enjoyed by all ages.